 7. General information and how to exercise your rights

 You are entitled to know why the Chamber collects and processes your personal information and to access, update or correct this information.
 You may, at any time, withdraw your consent for the Chamber to use and store your personal information, object to the Chamber processing it or request it be deleted.
 In such a case, however, you may no longer be able to access all or part of our Services or some of their features.
-You are also entitled to data portability.

 To exercise your aforementioned rights or if you have any questions or comments about this Policy, please contact us

 To learn more about the protection of personal information on the Internet, please visit the Commission d’accès à l’information du Québec and the Office of the Privacy Commissioner of Canada websites.